codingMustache/codingMustache/README.md

 ## Joke of the Day

-I am terrified of elevators.
-I’m going to start taking steps to avoid them.
+"Hey, dad, did you get a haircut?"
+"No, I got them all cut."

 ## Daily Trivia

-What language does Node.js use?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Java Source
+ 1. Skylake
- 2. Java
+ 2. Coffee Lake
- 3. Joomla Source Code
+ 3. Sandy Bridge
- 4. JavaScript
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Coffee Lake
 </details>